-3 Click Class Setup > Add new Classifier to create a new class.
-Check Active and follow the settings as shown in the screen below.
+3 Click Classification Setup > Add new Classification to create a new class.
+Select Enable in the Active field and follow the settings as shown in the screen below.

 Class Name Give a class name to this traffic, such as E-mail in this example.
 From Interface This is the interface from which the traffic will be coming from.
 Select LAN1 for this example.
 Ether Type Select IP to identify the traffic source by its IP address or MAC address.
 IP Address Type the IP address of your computer - 192.168.1.23.
 Type the IP Subnet Mask if you know it.
 MAC Address Type the MAC address of your computer - AA:FF:AA:FF.
 Type the MAC Mask if you know it.
 To Queue Index Link this to an item in the Network Setting > QoS > Queue Setup screen, which is the E-mail queue created in this example.